gvwilson/thirdbit/_posts/2016/2016-06-21-in-that-dawn.md

 ---
 <p>
   <em>
-    "Bliss was it in that dawn to be alive..."
+    "Bliss was it in that dawn to be alive…"
     <br>
     – Wordsworth
   </em>